Have A Question About TU’s Residence Life? We Have All Of The Answers!

 What if I have other questions?

 When you arrive on campus you will meet the Residence Life staff and the Student Affairs staff.
 We are here to help you adjust to campus life.
-On-campus Residence Life staff members include 42 student staff members -- including 38 Resident Assistants and 8 Head Residents -- and three live-on professional staff members.
-Additional staff members include our Dean of Students, Director of Residence Life, Assistant Director of Residence Life, Director of Housing Operations, Director of Counseling and Wellness, Director of Student Activities, and various other full-time employees to aid you on your college journey.
+On-campus Residence Life staff members include 32 student staff members -- including 28 Resident Assistants and 3 Head Residents, and 1 Community Advisor.
+We also have 5 professional, full-time staff members who live on campus.
+Additional staff members include our Dean of Students, Director of Residence Life, Assistant Director of Residence Life, Director of Housing Operations, Director of Counseling and Wellness, Director of Student Engagement, and various other full-time employees to aid you on your college journey.

 Important Contact Information: